 It wasn’t until the third day that I can finally do all that…and it wasn’t until a week after he was born where we both brace the joyride of motherhood and babyhood.

 It wasn’t easy…I felt betrayed by that ugly disease, I was depressed but not knowing what the heck was wrong with me.

-His arrival and first few weeks of life might’ve been scary and unplanned for but he was the best gift God has trust me enough with.
+His arrival and first few weeks of life might’ve been scary and unplanned for but he was the best gift God has trusted me enough with.

-Tomorrow, not only I’m celebrating his birthday but also saluting myself for this lifetime journey of motherhood and how I had survived for 4 years long.
-I may not be the perfect mother, but in my imperfections my love for him will remain through eternity.
+Tomorrow, not only I’m celebrating his birthday but also saluting myself for this life journey of motherhood and how I had survived for 4 years long.
+I may not be the perfect mother, but in my imperfections, my love for him will remain through eternity.

 Happy 4th Birthday, Lil’ A…you maybe too big for Mommy to carry you but she will always carry you in her heart forever.